 Building Communications in a New Culture The Counseling Center offers a discussion group for international students who are nonnative English speakers and are interested in learning to communicate more effectively in a new cultural setting.
 The group provides information as well as the opportunity to discuss cultural adjustment, communication styles, relationships issues, and career plans.

 International Student Support Group The Counseling Center also offers a support group for international students who are interested in addressing and sharing personal experiences that are common to the international student experience, such as adapting to a new culture, making friends, learning a new language, and succeeding in academics.
 The group is geared to providing support to members.

-The Community Service Center promotes social justice and civic engagement through volunteerism and community-based research and activities on both a local and global scale.
+The Center for Community Engagement and Service promotes social justice and civic engagement through volunteerism and community-based research and activities on both a local and global scale.
 Community service programs are an excellent way to expand horizons and make friends.
-The Alternative Breaks Program is also administered through the Community Service Center.
+The Alternative Breaks Program is also administered through the Center for Community Engagement and Service.

 Almost 200 student clubs and organizations are administered through Student Activities.
 Any student can participate in an existing club or create a new one.
 There are many clubs that might be of interest to international students.